A High School Disappointment

 Hearing I had not been picked to attend the Round Square conference in the U.S. saddened me.
 But I didn't share my feelings with anyone, not even with Paddy.
 And that turned out to be my biggest high school disappointment.

-RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Where Dreams Bloom: The Story of Starehe".
+Also check out "Where Dreams Bloom: The Story of Starehe".

 Spread the Love